unicode-org/message-format-wg/exploration/function-composition-part-1.md

     .local $z = {$y :uppercase}
 ```

-Informally, we can write the type signatures for
+In an informal notation,
-the three custom functions in this example:
+the three custom functions in this example
+have the following type signatures:

 ```
 getAge : Person -> Number